nickminaev/handson/intro-to-kubernetes/README.md

   labels:
     app: nginx
 ```
-We label the Pods with the `app` label and its contents is `nginx`.
+We label the Pods with the `app` label, whose value is `nginx`.
 The _labels_ work as key-value pairs in k8s.
 We can add several labels to the same k8s object.

 ## Power to the ReplicaSet